Oceanic basin: Definition based on surface connectivity

 The flow in the ocean is not uniform but varies with depth.
-Vertical circulation in the ocean is very slow compared to horizonal flow and observing the deep ocean is difficult.
+Vertical circulation in the ocean is very slow compared to horizontal flow and observing the deep ocean is difficult.
 Defining the ocean basins based on connectivity of the entire ocean (depth and width) is therefore not possible.
 Froyland et al. (2014) defined ocean basins based on surface connectivity.
 This is achieved by creating a Markov Chain model of the surface ocean dynamics using short term time trajectory data from a global ocean model.
 These trajectories are of particles that move only on the surface of the ocean.
 The model outcome gives the probability of a particle at a certain grid point to end up somewhere else on the ocean's surface.
 With the model outcome a matrix can be created from which the Eigenvectors and Eigenvalues are taken.
 These Eigenvectors show regions of attraction, aka regions where things on the surface of the ocean (plastic, biomass, water etc.) become trapped.
 One of these regions is for example the Atlantic garbage patch.
 With this approach the five main ocean basins are still the North and South Atlantic, North and South Pacific and the Arctic Ocean, but with different boundaries between the basins.
 These boundaries show the lines of very little surface connectivity between the different regions which means that a particle on the ocean surface in a certain region is more likely to stay in the same region than to pass over to a different one.